Joint Waveform Design for MIMO-OFDM DFRC Systems: Simulation results

-The beampattern NMSEs of different strategies with different trade-off factors are plotted in Fig. \ref{NMSE}, and the normalized CRBs obtained by different strategies are provided in Fig. \ref{CRB}, which is consistent with Fig. \ref{NMSE}.
-It can be observed that for trade-off factor within $[0.2,0.6]$, the NMSE of the `AR-max' strategy is lower than that of the `ISI-min' strategy, which means a lower CRB for the target detection.
-From Fig. \ref{Fig3} and Fig. \ref{Fig4}, when the trade-off factor is less than $0.2$, the communication performance is not acceptable (with SER$\ge10\%$); when the trade-off factor is greater than $0.6$, the communication performance of the `ISI-min' strategy keeps the same, which means the communication performance cannot be improved with the increase of the trade-off factor.
-Therefore, the trade-off factor works in the range of $[0.2,0.6]$ for the `ISI-min' strategy.
-Besides, it can be seen from Fig. \ref{NMSE} and Fig. \ref{CRB} that the `AR-max' strategy has better radar performance when the trade-off factor is within $[0.2,0.6]$.
-Therefore, the proposed the `AR-max' strategy can achieve a better performance trade-off between the radar system and the communication system.
+The beampattern NMSEs of different schemes with different trade-off factors are plotted in Fig. \ref{NMSE}, and the normalized CRBs obtained by different schemes are provided in Fig. \ref{CRB}, which is consistent with Fig. \ref{NMSE}.
+It can be observed that for trade-off factor within $[0.2,0.6]$, the NMSE of the `AR-max' scheme is lower than that of the `ISI-min' scheme, which means a lower CRB for the target detection.
+From Fig. \ref{Fig3} and Fig. \ref{Fig4}, when the trade-off factor is less than $0.2$, the communication performance is not acceptable (with SER$\ge10\%$); when the trade-off factor is greater than $0.6$, the communication performance of the `ISI-min' scheme keeps the same, which means the communication performance cannot be improved with the increase of the trade-off factor.
+Therefore, the trade-off factor works in the range of $[0.2,0.6]$ for the `ISI-min' scheme.
+Besides, it can be seen from Fig. \ref{NMSE} and Fig. \ref{CRB} that the `AR-max' scheme has better radar performance when the trade-off factor is within $[0.2,0.6]$.
+Therefore, the proposed the `AR-max' scheme can achieve a better performance trade-off between the radar system and the communication system.